GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 - Streaming model weights from Cloud Storage directly into GPU memory with no local staging disk.
-- Serving across multiple GPU generations, including NVIDIA H100 and Blackwell-generation RTX Pro 6000.
+- Serving across multiple GPU generations, including NVIDIA H100 and Blackwell-generation RTX PRO 6000.
-- Autoscaling on inference-aware metrics from the GKE Inference Gateway.
+- Autoscaling on the vLLM request queue, collected with Google Cloud Managed Service for Prometheus.
 - Serving large open models, including Gemma 3 27B, Gemma 4 31B, and Qwen3.5 35B
   A3B.